HtunEaindrayWint/Banking-db-Normalization/README.md

 How to Run the Demonstration

-Step 1: Setup Bad Design
+Step 1: Setup Bad Design :
 Run `01_bad_design_setup.sql` to initialize the problematic database and populate it with duplicated sample data.

-Step 2: Test Inconsistency
+Step 2: Test Inconsistency:
 Run `02_bad_design_workflow_test.sql`.
 This simulates a customer updating their address in their account profile only.
 The `UNION ALL` query will expose the resulting data discrepancy.

-Step 3: Setup Good Design
+Step 3: Setup Good Design :
 Run `03_good_design_setup.sql` to deploy the normalized, centralized structure utilizing relational integrity.

-Step 4: Test Single Source of Truth
+Step 4: Test Single Source of Truth :
 Run `04_good_design_workflow_test.sql`.
 Update the customer address once, and observe how `JOIN` queries and `VIEW` structures instantly reflect the correct, unified data across all banking profiles.

 ---